Santiramoli/Etch-a-Sketch/README.md

 . <br>Users can create pixel art by hovering over grid cells, which change color on mouseover.
 The grid size can be customized, and each square progressively darkens with repeated mouse interactions.

 ## Features
-- Dynamic Grid: The grid can be resized (between 16x16 and 100x100) based on user input.
+- Dynamic Grid--> The grid can be resized (between 16x16 and 100x100) based on user input.
-- Random Colors: Each square gets a random color the first time it is hovered over.
+- Random Colors--> Each square gets a random color the first time it is hovered over.
-- Darkening Effect: Every time a square is hovered over again, it darkens by 10% until it reaches black.
+- Darkening Effect--> Every time a square is hovered over again, it darkens by 10% until it reaches black.
-- Responsive Design: The grid adjusts based on the selected size while maintaining a consistent total container size (700px).
+- Responsive Design--> The grid adjusts based on the selected size while maintaining a consistent total container size (700px).

 ## How to Use
 1. Open the webpage in your browser.